-Touch the Alarms button in the main menu area (Figure 30, p.
-44) to view the Alarms screen.
+Touch the Alarms button in the home screen menu (Figure 30, p.
+46) to view the Alarms screen.
 A table of active alarms appears that is organized chronologically with the most recent at the top of the list, as shown in Figure 32.
 This example shows the default view, which appears each time you return to the screen.
+List can be sorted by any of the other columns if desired.